ELIFE-ASU/PyInform/docs/source/timeseries.rst

 Subtle Details
 --------------

-The library take several liberties in the way in which the time series measures are implemented.
+The library takes several liberties in the way in which the time series measures are implemented.

 The Base: States and Logarithms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^